-The Office of Human Resources of Georgia Institute of Technology will generate a list of twenty-four potential members of the Formal Hearing Committee by a random selection from the membership of the General Faculty.
-If the grievance pertains to redress of decisions related to academic faculty status such as rank or tenure, then the generated list shall consist of only academic faculty of appropriate rank and tenure status.
-The FSGC shall remove from the list of twenty-four any persons who are: members of the FSGC, Executive Committee Liaison to the FSGC, parties to the grievance, or witnesses.
-The number shall then be restored to twenty-four by random selection.
+The Office of Human Resources of Georgia Institute of Technology will generate a list of twenty-four (24) potential members of the Formal Hearing Committee by a random selection from the membership of the General Faculty.
+If the grievance pertains to redress of decisions related to Academic Faculty status such as rank or tenure, then the generated list shall consist of only Academic Faculty of appropriate rank and tenure status.
+The FSGC shall remove from the list of twenty-four (24) any persons who are: members of the FSGC, Executive Committee Liaison to the FSGC, parties to the grievance, or witnesses.
+The number shall then be restored to twenty-four (24) by random selection.
 This process shall be continued until a qualified list is selected.
-Prior to the formal hearing, the grievant and the respondent will meet with the Chair of the FSGC for the purpose of striking names alternately until four members of the Formal Hearing Committee have been selected.
-The last two names struck will become alternates.
+Prior to the formal hearing, the grievant and the respondent will meet with the Chair of the FSGC for the purpose of striking names alternately until four (4) members of the Formal Hearing Committee have been selected.
+The last two (2) names struck will become alternates.
 Members of the Formal Hearing Committee must have approval of the Chair of the FSGC to be excused from the assignment.
 An excused person will be replaced by an alternate.
 The Formal Hearing Committee shall be chaired by a member of the FSGC.

-Dismissal hearings for tenured faculty members, or non-tenured faculty members before the end of their contract term, shall be conducted pursuant to procedures established by the Bylaws of the Board of Regents and the Statutes of the Institute (Section 5.10).
+The FSGC shall not be responsible for dismissal hearings for tenured faculty members, or non-tenured faculty members before the end of their contract term, if any.
+A separate process, consistent with the Bylaws of the Board of Regents, is set out for such hearings in Section 3.1.10 under Provision for Dismissal Hearing Committee.

-14.3.4 Presentation of Cases
+Presentation of Cases